 Oftentimes, isotonic exercises get confused with isometric exercises.
 This happens for two reasons.
 Number one is the fact that they sound similar and number two is because they both involve weightlifting.
 However, the two are very different and they both have very different applications.

-The simplest way to describe the difference between to two is that isotonic exercises are meant primarily for overall fitness.
+The simplest way to describe the difference between the two is that isotonic exercises are meant primarily for overall fitness.
 It is a very popular type of exercise for those who are in need of losing weight and improving their fitness.
-Isometric is strength training and is solely focused on bulking up a specific group of muscles, i.e. arms, legs, chest, shoulder, abs, etc.
+Isometric is strength training and is solely focused on bulking up a specific group of muscles (i.e. arms, legs, chest, shoulder, abs, etc.).

 Another terrific benefit to isotonic exercise has little to do with the health of your body and more to do with your wallet.
 Isotonic exercise is really cheap to do because it requires very little in terms of workout equipment to do properly.

-You can effectively complete a very beneficial isotonic workout with things like a dumbbell set, a kettle ball weight or even a medicine ball.
+You can effectively complete a very beneficial isotonic workout with things like a dumbbell set, a kettlebell, or even a medicine ball.

 Don’t worry if you are a woman who is looking for an ideal way to get into shape.
 If you choose isotonic exercise, you won’t bulk up, even if you do it for long periods of time.
 Women typically don’t have the body type to bulk up.